tableau/webdataconnector/docs3/wdc_authentication.md

 ***Note***: authType in part replaced alwaysShowAuthUI from version 1 of the API.

-The WDC Auth Phase {#auth-phase}
+The web data connector Auth Phase {#auth-phase}
 ------------------------
-The WDC has two primary phases, as described in the [WDC Lifecycle and Phases]({{ site.baseurl }}/docs/wdc_phases.html) section.
+The web data connector has two primary phases, as described in the [web data connector Lifecycle and Phases]({{ site.baseurl }}/docs/wdc_phases.html) section.
 But there is a third phase that is only relevant for WDCs that use an auth type of `custom`.
 The auth phase is more of an alternative to the interactive phase than a separate phase.

 The auth phase will be displayed by Tableau in two scenarios:

-- The WDC uses authType `custom`, the current user is un-authenticated (as described above, when opening an existing workbook), and the user attempts to refresh the extract or edit the connection.
+- The web data connector uses authType `custom`, the current user is un-authenticated (as described above, when opening an existing workbook), and the user attempts to refresh the extract or edit the connection.

-- The WDC developer calls [tableau.abortForAuth]({{ site.baseurl }}/docs/api_ref.html#webdataconnectorapi.tableau.abortforauth).
+- The web data connector developer calls [tableau.abortForAuth]({{ site.baseurl }}/docs/api_ref.html#webdataconnectorapi.tableau.abortforauth).

-    This method is provided so that the developer can explicitly tell Tableau the current user is un-authenticated.
+    This method is provided so that the developer can explicitly tell Tableau the current user is unauthenticated.
     For example, this can be helpful when working with OAuth.
 In some scenarios, the access token used to get resources from an API can expire or be revoked.
-In that scenario, before fetching data, the WDC would want to call this method in order to re-authenticate the user.
+In that scenario, before fetching data, the web data connector would want to call this method in order to re-authenticate the user.
 For more information, see the **OAuthProxyExample** connector included in the SDK.

     **IMPORTANT:** The `abortForAuth` function must be called from the `init` method during the gather data phase.
 One intended scenario for this function is when a user, who has not been authenticated, opens an existing workbook and attempts to refresh data.
 In this case, the auth token is no longer available.

-In the auth phase of the WDC, any changes to properties other than `tableau.password` and `tableau.username` will be ignored.
-Thus, it is a best practice to only show the UI that is necessary to re-authenticate the user, and then auto-submit the connector for the user once they have been authenticated.
+In the auth phase of the web data connector, any changes to properties other than `tableau.password` and `tableau.username` will be ignored.
+Thus, it’s a best practice to only show the UI that is necessary to reauthenticate the user, and then auto-submit the connector for the user after they’ve been authenticated.
 For example, in the **OAuthProxyExample** this is how this is handled in the custom init method: